JCstumper/Guaranty_Sheet_Metal/pweb/src/Documentation/Software.md

 ### Prerequisites

-- Must have full control of your router if you plan on hosting this yourself.
+- Must have full control of your router if you plan on self-hosting.

 ### Steps for Configuring Port Forwarding